'Abla f Arabic

-LAYLA f Arabic, English
+Layla f Arabic, English

-Means "night" in Arabic.
-This was the name of the object of romantic poems written by the 7th-century poet known as Qays.
-The story of Qays and Layla became a popular romance in medieval Arabia and Persia.
+.
+This story was a popular romance in medieval Arabia and Persia.
 The name became used in the English-speaking world after the 1970 release of the song Layla

-LESTAT m Literature
+Lestat m Literature

 series of novels, first released in 1976, where it belongs to the French vampire Lestat de Lioncourt.
 Rice possibly intended the name to appear derived from Old French or Occitan l'estat "state, status"

 , though apparently her husband's name Stan

 Lev 1 m Russian

 in Russian, functioning as a vernacular form of Leo

 .
 This was the real Russian name of both author Leo Tolstoy (1828-1910) and revolutionary Leon Trotsky (1879-1940).

-LEWIS m English
+Lewis m English

-Medieval English form of LOUIS
+Medieval English form of Louis

 .
-A famous bearer was Lewis Carroll (1832-1898), the author of 'Alice's Adventures in Wonderland'.
-This was also the surname of C. S. Lewis (1898-1963), the author of the 'Chronicles of Narnia
+This was also the surname of C. S. Lewis (1898-1963), the author of the Chronicles of Narnia

-LÓEGAIRE m Irish Mythology, Ancient Irish
+Lóegaire m Irish Mythology, Ancient Irish

 , derived from Irish loagh